unger1984/trackit/README.md

 ## Full example

-The example code demonstrating the capabilities of the Trekit logger ecosystem can be viewed in the [example](example)
+The example code demonstrating the capabilities of the Trackit logger ecosystem can be viewed in the [example](example)

 <img src="https://raw.githubusercontent.com/unger1984/trackit/refs/heads/main/assets/screen3.png" >